E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 Password: cisco
 ```

-The account controls remote login authentication.
-It does not automatically provide Privileged EXEC access.
+This creates an account in the device's local user database.

+The account is not something Telnet specifically requires.
+Telnet requires the VTY lines to have an authentication method.

+For example, VTY authentication could use a password configured directly on the VTY lines, or it can use the device's local username database.

+This lab uses the local database because the same account can later also be used for SSH.

 ---

-## VTY Configuration
+## VTY Authentication

-Cisco IOS uses VTY lines for remote CLI sessions.
+Cisco IOS uses VTY lines for remote terminal sessions.

-The existing VTY lines were selected and configured to use the local user database.
+The VTY lines were selected and configured to authenticate against the local user database.

 ```text
 line vty 0 15